derekhua/squire/README.md

 ## Installation Guide
 * Clone the repo or download and unzip the folder.
 * Go to chrome://extensions/
+* Check developer mode if it's not checked already.
 * Press the button that says 'Load unpacked extension...' and select the squire folder.
 * Click the Squire extension icon and open the options client.
 * Answer 'yes' when it asks for mic permission.